Lahore Metrobus: Operation

 Lahore MBS currently operates a fleet of 66 buses which were deployed by Albayrak Platform Turizm after a seven-year contract in 2013.
 The buses run on a single 28.7 km long Ferozepur Road corridor with two other corridors being planned.
 Buses on the current route have an average speed of 26 km/h.
 The system uses e-ticketing and Intelligent Transportation System wand.
-System operations are managed by the Punjab Metrobus Authority (PMBA), though IT services are handled in coordination with Punjab IT Board.
+System operations are managed by the Punjab Metrobus Authority (PMBA), though IT services are handled in coordination with the Punjab IT Board.

 Following the initiation ceremony, use of the system was to be free during the first month.
 However, following a week of chaos and overcrowding, a fare of Rs.
-20 (US$0.2) was imposed irrespective of the destination.
+20 (US$0.2) was imposed.
+Currently, the fare of metro bus is 30 rupees irrespective of the destination.

 According to the Lahore Transport Company, the daily ridership of the Metrobus exceeds 180,000 with the peak hourly ridership being 10,000 passengers per hour per direction (p/h/d).
 Studies conducted by the transport company claim that this figure will increase by 222% to 20,000 p/h/d in 2021.
-To keep the cost affordable for everyone Punjab Government has to pay Rs 40 as subsidy on each Re 20 ticket.
+To keep the cost affordable for everyone Punjab Government has to pay Rs 40 as a subsidy on each Rs 20 ticket.